seeeeew/aiwarningforsteam/README.md

 ## Platform and Language Support

 The native browser extension should work in any up-to-date version of Firefox, Chrome, or any related browsers that can install extensions from the same sources, on any desktop OS.
+The Firefox version also works on mobile systems.

 The userscript should work in any up-to-date browser with userscript support on any desktop or mobile OS.